 My top tips for fish pie making are as follows:

-- Always use more fish than you think you’ll need – I used to put in one portion of fish per person, but this was never enough.
-Add extra.
-It’s not like leftovers are likely to be a major problem anyway.
+- Always use more fish than you think you’ll need – I used to put in one portion of fish per person, but this seemed to never be quite enough.

 - Likewise with mash – more is better.

-- Don’t make the sauce too thick.
-The contrast of runny sauce and thick, creamy mash is delicious.
+- Don’t make the sauce too thick – it will thicken up in the oven.
+In any case, the contrast of runny sauce and thick, creamy mash is wonderful.

 - Make sure the mash gets crispy on the top.
-It’s sometimes necessary to give the fish pie a quick go under a hot grill to achieve this, but it’s worth it.
-Otherwise it’s soft, soft, soft, all the way through.
+It’s sometimes necessary to give the fish pie a quick go under a hot grill to achieve this, but it’s definitely worth it.

 - 2 tbsp flour